mozilla-metrics/grouperfish/docs/introduction.rst

     Some user/software that gets the generated results.

 Admin
-    A user who configures which subsets of documents to transform, and how.
+    A user who configures which subsets of documents to transform, but also how and when to do that.